-FAQ: Bending Reality “Working with Color Schemes and Strategies” Online Workshop
+Bending Reality “Working with Color Schemes and Strategies” Online Workshop 2019

 Q: What skill level do I need to take this workshop?

 A: It is for all levels.
-In some lessons I will offer homework assignments that are more basic, and some that are more advanced.
-You can choose to do whichever one suits your skill level or both.
+In some lessons I offer homework assignments that are more beginner-basic, and some that are more advanced.
+You can choose to do whichever one suits your skill level - or do both.

 Q: How can I prepare for the workshop?

-Q: What is the time limit on watching the youtube video classes?
+Q: What is the time limit on access to the youtube classes?